Getting There Summary

 In spite of needing an “Instruction Manual”; every person struggles to find a mentor who can answer all the questions.
 In other words, a good adviser is hard to find.
 The path to success never reflects a highway; it’s more like a one-way street with lots of back and forth until you work your way through.

 Getting There consists of tips shared by leaders in various fields, offering their expertise in an honest, straightforward way.
-They serve as role models, examples to follow.
+They serve as role models, and examples to follow.
 Use their tips to navigate through these difficult times in order to “GET THERE”.

 30 different stories coming from 30 different mentors: entrepreneurs, scientists, fitness experts, investor, artists, composers, chefs, architects, journalists, etc. 30 mentorship moments in ONE motivational book.